 “The wind,” he said.
-“We could hear it in the distance, and it came nearer and nearer.
-In a moment, the entire hall was filled with prayer.”
+“We could hear it in the distance, and it came nearer and nearer and as it did the entire hall was filled with prayer.”

 He threw up his arms, “God is a God of order and here everything is confusion.”
-And with that he left the hall and returned to his other meeting, while the deacon returned to kneeling and praying.
+And with that he left the hall and returned to his other meeting, while the deacon returned to kneel and pray.

 After this, people continued gathering in the evenings.
 Not only young people, but young and old, colored and white, rich and poor.
 They were moved to prayer, repentance and crying out to God for mercy with intense emotion and expression.
 Within a few nights, as the crowd grew, they had to move to the hall of the local school.

-As the minister, Murray insisted on opening in prayer.
+As their minister, Murray insisted on opening in prayer.
 He was still skeptical about what was taking place, with all the emotionalism and odd behavior, which seemed to go against his understanding of God and the Scriptures.
-But after one of the meetings a man from Worcester came up to him.
-He could see that Murray was concerned for his congregation.
+But after one of the meetings a man from Worcester came up to him because he could see that Murray was concerned for his congregation.

 “Pastor,” he said, “you should not try to put a stop to this.
 This same thing is happening in America when I was there, and is happening in Europe, as well.”